colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 ### Partitions (Queues)

 Partitions, or queues, are a grouping of computers to run a certain profile of jobs.
-This could be maximum run time, # of cores used, amount of max RAM, etc. On the Supercomputing Wales hubs each unique configuration of systems has its own partition.
+This could be maximum run time, number of cores used, maximum amount of RAM, etc. On the Supercomputing Wales hubs each unique configuration of systems has its own partition.
 Earlier on we used the `sinfo` command to list the state of the cluster, one of the parameters this showed was the name of the partitions.

 Here is the output of `sinfo` on Sunbird in Swansea.